 Elite Women Athletes are Using Joovv Red Light Therapy

 Lauren Fendrick is one of the best beach volleyball players in the world.
-Lauren competed for Team USA at the Rio Olympics in 2016, and has her eyes set on 2020 in Tokyo.
-She talked to Joovv and told us her biggest lesson learned from competing in her first Olympics was that she needed to focus more on recovery.
+Lauren competed in Rio in 2016, and has her eyes set on 2020 in Tokyo.
+She talked to Joovv and told us her biggest lesson learned from competing on the international stage was that she needed to focus more on recovery.
 Now Joovv is helping her come back from workouts faster with less injury risk.

 Amelia Boone is one of the most decorated obstacle racers of all-time (in her spare time from being a full-time attorney).
 Amelia tried Joovv red light therapy for rehab after spraining ligaments in her forefoot.
 She says Joovv made a huge difference and that light therapy is absolutely clutch for muscle recovery and rehab.